LeafYeeXYZ/MailBox/README.md

 ### 1 Get MongoDB Atlas URI
 Create a new project in [MongoDB Atlas](https://www.mongodb.com/) and get the URI of the cluster.

-> Currently, you need to manually create the admin user in the `users` collection of the MongoDB database.
+> Currently, you need to manually create users in the `user` collection of the MongoDB database.
+The type definition can be found in `/app/COLL_TYPE.ts`.

 ### 2 Config Resend
 Create a new project in [Resend](https://resend.com/), and create a new API key.
 Note that the domain you use in Resend should be the same as the domain you use in Cloudflare.